Tysonpower/starlinkstatus/README.md

 The current version of the .sh Script is 1.3 — please update if still us an older version.

 ## Upgrade to Version 1.3
 When upgrading from version 1.2x to 1.3 you need to change your cron to only start the script on reboot.
+Also make sure that you got gnu parallel installed, it can be installed on msot distros via apt.

+`sudo apt install parallel`

 After Upgrading please restart your compute to activate the script with the new cron.

 `@reboot ~/path/to/starlinkstatus_client.sh -k 'YOURAPIKEY' -s -d`